-We will accept electronic check images for deposit into your account upon receipt of a successful transmission of check images.
-Deposits must be complete, usable, and adhere to our data specifications.
+The bank will accept electronic check images for deposit into your account upon receipt of a successful transmission of check images.
+Deposits must be complete, usable, and adhere to data specifications established by Community National Bank.

 Returned Items

 If an item you captured is returned, your account may be charged for the item.
 We may also: